 Certainly, the expat life she describes does exist, in spades.
 The convenience and affordability of travel to nearby destinations in Southeast Asia are great benefits of living in Shanghai, and I’d be shocked to learn that Chu and her husband are not traveling with their young family to nearby countries like Vietnam, or visiting exciting cities like Chengdu, Hong Kong or Tokyo.
 Afterall, Chu cited the affluent, well-traveled parents of Soong Qing Ling as one of the school’s primary benefits.

 Furthermore, the Shanghai location in which both Chu and I reside is the most international neighborhood in Shanghai.
-I don’t believe for a minute her family doesn’t crave a pizza from Bella Napoli or a Western style salad from Element Fresh.
-Maybe she isn’t brunching at Jean Georges or M on the Bund, but she’s eating Western as well as Chinese, I guarantee it.
-If she really wanted to be, as she says, “another type of foreigner in China altogether,” she would have moved to a different part of Shanghai, with fewer Western influences.
-Her comments come across as pretentious, and they give the uncomfortable impression that she’s slightly envious of corporate packages that pay for international schools and personal drivers.
+Most of the areas where expats find themselves living in Shanghai, from Hongqiao to Jing’An, have enough Western influence to make living there comfortable enough.
+I don’t believe for a minute her family doesn’t crave a pizza from Bella Napoli or a Western-style salad from Element Fresh.
+Maybe she isn’t brunching at Jean Georges or M on the Bund, but they’re eating Western as well as Chinese, I guarantee it.
+In order to be, as she says, “another type of foreigner in China altogether,” one would have to move to a very different part of Shanghai, with fewer Western influences (and fewer expats).
+Her comments give the uncomfortable impression that she’s slightly envious of corporate packages that pay for international schools and personal drivers.

 Contrary to Chu’s portrayal, most expats I’ve met who live downtown, even ones with drivers, also use the metro or taxis, buy street food, shop locally (including in wet markets), and learn the basic Chinese phrases needed for polite interaction.
 Most are quite adventurous (that’s why they’re here) and take advantage of extensive opportunities to learn how to cook local food and educate themselves about the surrounding Chinese community.